MAVERIC-Labs/MAVERIC_informatics/docs/source/Microbial-Informatics.rst

 Week 1: Intro to the Course and OSC (see :ref:`OSC`)

-Week 2: Review 5161
+Week 2: OSC and HPC, Review 5161

-Week 3: Intro to Human, Ocean and Soil Microbiomes
+Week 3: Genome-resolved MetaG + Intro to R for Microbiome Science

-Week 4: Project option small group discussions, commit to project, establish teams
+Week 4: Introduction to R Parts 2 + 3, Genome-resolved MetaG workflow

-Week 5: In-class troubleshoot project work (QC, assembly, read mapping, binning)
+Week 5: Ecological stats primer and hands-on applications

-Week 6: Project report-outs
+Week 6: Select projects and transition to project phase

 Week 7: In-class troubleshoot project work (MAGs, DRAM)